 Cash reserves can be thought of as a “core complement” within a fixed income portfolio, given the fact that the strategy:

 Presents relatively lower duration, in the range of 3 months to 1 year

 May help hedge the downside risk and volatility of a portfolio overall

 Tends to have low correlation to traditional fixed income

 How do you think about active vs. passive approaches in ultra-short fixed income?

-There are passive strategies in the ultra-short space that consist mainly of Treasury or floating-rate credit funds.
-But we find that duration management, sector rotation and an active security selection, especially in the credit sector, is the most effective approach for delivering strong absolute and risk-adjusted returns in an ultra-short strategy.
+There are passive strategies in the ultra-short space that consist mainly of Treasury or floating-rate credit solutions.
+But we find that duration management, sector rotation and an active security selection, especially in the credit sector, is an effective approach for presenting strong absolute and risk-adjusted returns in an ultra-short strategy.

 What is your outlook for the strategy’s yield through the end of the year and into 2023?